Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/c-lang/Motor & Driver.rst

 Circuit with ADS7830
 ================================================================

-Use caution when connecting this circuit because the DC Motor is a high-power component. :red:`Do not use the power provided by the RPi to power the motor directly, as this may cause permanent damage to your RPi!`` The logic circuit can be powered by the RPi's power or an external power supply, which should share a common ground with RPi.
+Use caution when connecting this circuit because the DC Motor is a high-power component. :combo:`font-bolder red:Do not use the power provided by the RPi to power the motor directly, as this may cause permanent damage to your RPi!` The logic circuit can be powered by the RPi's power or an external power supply, which should share a common ground with RPi.

 +------------------------------------------------------------------------------------------------+
 |   Schematic diagram                                                                            |